 Most hosts offer multiple server locations.
 This refers to the physical data center where your server is located.

 If you have a global audience, it’s not super important.
 But if your site is geared to a specific region of the world, choose a server location as close to that region as possible.

 This refers to the ability to increase server resources and easily switch plans as you grow.
 Generally speaking, companies that utilize cloud hosting infrastructure handle this best.

 The ability to remain with the same host, on the same platform, as you continue to grow your audience, will allow you to focus on creating value for your students.
 Make sure your host can grow with you.

 PHP is the coding language that powers WordPress & LearnDash.
 As with any software, it is constantly being updated & improved.
 The latest version is always the most secure, and oftentimes it comes with performance improvements as well.

 Make sure your LearnDash host allows you to use the latest PHP version.
-Kinsta is by far the best at making the latest version available as soon as it is released.

 PHP workers essentially determine how many simultaneous uncached requests your site can handle at any given time.
 They work hand in hand with CPU (mentioned below) to process server requests & deliver content back to your site visitors.
 They are also called upon every time your site needs to make a database query.

 For dynamic sites like an LMS running LearnDash, or a community site with a discussion forum, 4 PHP workers is a good starting point.
 Exactly how many you need will depend on your choice of theme, plugins, optimization of PHP code & concurrent traffic.